Skip to main content

 The Systemic View an Integrated Perspective

 The long-term metabolic consequences are therefore an emergent property of a system being recalibrated.
 It is the result of restored anabolic signaling (testosterone) combined with optimized nutrient partitioning and repair signaling (GH peptides).
-The observed improvements in are not merely aesthetic; they represent a fundamental shift in the body’s metabolic posture.
+The observed improvements in body composition are not merely aesthetic; they represent a fundamental shift in the body’s metabolic posture.

 A body with more lean mass and less visceral fat is a body that is more insulin-sensitive, less inflamed, and more resilient to metabolic insults.
 Research has demonstrated that these therapies, when administered in physiological doses to appropriate populations, result in gains in lean mass and strength, and reductions in fat mass.